img-pro/bandwidth-saver/readme.txt

 = Are the first requests slower? =

 Yes.
 The first request for each image comes from your server while Cloudflare caches it.
-After that, delivery is extremely fast from the edge.
+After that, all requests are served from the nearest Cloudflare edge and are much faster.

 = What happens if Cloudflare is down? =